Im5tu/im5tu.github.io/content/article/2020-06-18-Diagnostics-In-Net-Core-Listening-To-Outbound-Http-Requests.md

 ### SimpleDiagnosticListenerObserver

 When you deal with `DiagnosticListener`s, we are dealing with the Observer pattern in C#, which means that we always need to implement the following methods: `OnCompleted`, `OnError`, `OnNext`.
-For our use case, we don't need the `OnCompleted` or `OnError` methods in any of our observers, so we can move this functionality into a base class with some additional helper methods: `GetDuration` and `GetValueAs`
+For our use case, we don't need the `OnCompleted` or `OnError` methods in any of our observers, so we can move this functionality into a base class with some additional helper methods: `GetDuration` and `GetValueAs`.

 ```csharp
 public abstract class SimpleDiagnosticListenerObserver : IObserver<KeyValuePair<string, object>>